groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/metadata/tiff.en.md

 breadcrumb: Put Metadata signature on Tiff for C#

 ############################# Head ############################
-head_title: "Create Metadata electronic signatures in the Tiff documents with C#"
+head_title: "Append Metadata electronic signatures to the Tiff documents via C#"
-head_description: "Make Metadata as hidden electronic signatures withint the Tiff documents for .NET using a few lines of code.
+head_description: "Use Metadata as hidden electronic signatures incide the Tiff documents for .NET using a few lines of code.
 Use the GroupDocs Document Signature API to e-sign your business documents and files with Metadata information."

 ############################# Header ############################
 title: "Metadata electronic signatures for Tiff document in C# is simple and easy!"